JetBrains/compose-multiplatform/tutorials/Web/Events_Handling/README.md

 )
 ```

-All wrapped event types inherit from `GenericWrappedEvent`, therefore one can access `nativeEvent`.
-Native Event is the instance that is actually created by JS runtime -
+Your event handlers receive wrapped events that inherit from `GenericWrappedEvent`, which also provides access to the underlying `nativeEvent` – the actual event created by JS runtime -
 https://developer.mozilla.org/en-US/docs/Web/API/Event

 There are more event listeners supported out of a box.
 We plan to add the documentation for them later on.
-In the meantime, all supported event listeners can be found in the [source code](https://github.com/JetBrains/androidx/blob/compose-web-main/compose/web/src/jsMain/kotlin/androidx/compose/web/attributes/EventsListenerBuilder.kt).
+In the meantime, you can find all supported event listeners in the [source code](https://github.com/JetBrains/androidx/blob/compose-web-main/compose/web/src/jsMain/kotlin/androidx/compose/web/attributes/EventsListenerBuilder.kt).